"Patients with advanced colorectal cancer who are no longer responding to other therapies will now have another option, a new oral medication.

 - It is important for you to keep all of your medical appointments.
 Call your doctor if you miss an appointment.
 There may be special instructions for you.

 - ELOXATIN and leucovorin will be given through a thin plastic tube into a vein (intravenous infusion or IV) and given for 2 hours.
 You will be watched by a healthcare provider during this time.

 - Right after the ELOXATIN and leucovorin are given, 2 doses of 5-fluorouracil will be given.
 The first dose is given right away into your IV tube.
 The second dose will be given into your IV tube over the next 22 hours, using a pump device.

 Treatment Day 2:

 You will not get ELOXATIN on Day 2.
 Leucovorin and 5-fluorouracil will be given the same way as on Day 1.

-The 5-fluorouracil will be given through your I.V. with a pump.
+The 5-fluorouracil will be given through your IV with a pump.
 If you have any problems with the pump or the tube, call your doctor, your nurse, or the person who is responsible for your pump.
 Do not let anyone other than a healthcare provider touch your infusion pump or tubing.

-What activities should I avoid while on treatment with ELOXATIN?
+What should I avoid while receiving ELOXATIN?

 - Do not drink cold drinks or use ice cubes in drinks.